aakash-kumar87/Bunnings/README.md

 * POM is used in this framwork.
 * All the text/labels expected values that needs to be verified are stored in src/main/java com.bunnings.accelarators.ContstantDetails.java
 * A custom log is created for every run using Log4j.
 It uses the dymanic text provided from text scripts and throught the validation methods used to create a readable log for failures.
+* To run the test, Required JDK, JRE, selenium and other jar files are needed.
+* The test is run from TestNG files provided